JonoCX/UCIVIT-ProcessAndMicroBehaviours/README.md

 1. If you are using a virtual machine, please make sure you allocate at least 40 GB to download, extract and restore the provided test data
 1. Download [this anonymised data](http://www.cs.man.ac.uk/~apaolaza/ucivit/ucivit_exampledataset.zip) and uncompress it.
-1. Look for the *ucivitdb_testdata* folder, and import it into your MongoDB installation running the following command. *mongorestore* is a utility from mongoDB ([mongorestore information page](https://docs.mongodb.com/manual/reference/program/mongorestore/)) so it can be run from the command line in the same way as the *mongo* command.
+1. Look for the *ucivitdb_testdata* folder, and import it into your MongoDB installation running the following command. *mongorestore* is a utility from mongoDB (for more information you can check the [mongorestore information page](https://docs.mongodb.com/manual/reference/program/mongorestore/)) so it can be run from the command line in the same way as the *mongo* command.

    ```script
    mongorestore /ucivitdb_testdata/